smplcod/acpc/README.md

 Current version: 0.0.0

 ACP+Charts is a minimal React + Vite app with basic routing.
 Users can navigate between a main page and a release notes page showing updates in English.
 Administrators can log in at `/admin/login` using credentials stored in environment variables and then access a dashboard, a charts screen, and a UI page with thirty login form variants and thirty hashtag variants.
 They can log out at `/admin/logout`, and all admin routes redirect to the login page if not authenticated.
 After login, admins return to the page they originally requested.
 Non-admin pages feature a collapsible left sidebar with navigation links and icons, while admin pages use a separate collapsible admin menu.
 Icons provide tooltips and include a home link.
 User code resides in `src/user` and admin code in `src/admin`, each with their own `app` and `pages` subfolders.
+Every admin page lists its subpages at the bottom via a dedicated component.

 # ACP+Charts сomming soon
 ACP+Charts will grow into an admin dashboard that visualizes application metrics with interactive charts.
 Administrators will be able to monitor key indicators, manage data, and explore analytics through a responsive web interface built with React and Vite.
 The repository currently includes placeholder pages while chart components are under active development.